samoina/my-journal-app/README.md

 - A submit button
 - an interface that displays the journal entry

+- Controling an input with a state variable
+Inputs are typically uncontrolled as they only show the initial value, not what the value is right now.
+To make it a controlled input, we need to pass the value prop to the input so that it always has the value passed.
+This is done by declaring a state value

 Once I had this in place, the next step was to get the value from the text area and display it on the 'Journal Posted' section.
 The only tricky thing that I found was that my textarea was controlled using state variable, but within the Child component, and NOT on the parent component where the button to be clicked is.
 So I need to 'lift the state up' and pass down props from the parent to the child component.

 Once this is done, I need to pass the journal entry from the textarea to the 'Journal entry' child component.